torvalds/linux/Documentation/driver-api/usb/usb.rst

 In ``<linux/usb/ch9.h>`` you will find the USB data types defined in chapter 9 of the USB specification.
-These data types are used throughout USB, and in APIs including this host side API, gadget APIs, and usbfs.
+These data types are used throughout USB, and in APIs including this host side API, gadget APIs, usb character devices and debugfs interfaces.

 .. kernel-doc:: include/linux/usb/ch9.h
    :internal: